GiocomoLab/Sosa_et_al_2024/notebooks/Fig2_Ext2_identifyRewardRelative.md

 "reward" and "nonreward_remap" (called "remap far from reward" in the paper) categories,  \
 though almost never into the "track-relative" group.

+Once the 2 criteria for identifying reward-relative cells are applied (see Methods of the paper; \
+[1] firing peaks must be ≤0.698 radians from each other in reward-relative coordinates, \
+[2] peak of the cross-correlation between pre- and post-switch firing patterns must exceed a shuffle) \
+"reward-relative" cells are excluded from all other categories for quantification purposes.

+Once "reward-relative" are excluded from nonreward_remap, the remaining nonreward_remap cells \
+are the "non-reward-relative remapping cells" described in the paper.

-Note: there can also be "reward" cells that are not also "RR" if both of their  \
+Note: there can also be "reward" cells that are not also "reward-relative" if both of their  \
 peaks are within 50 cm of reward (within a 100 cm span on either side of reward)  \
 but not within 50 cm of _each other_ relative to reward (50 cm span).

 These cell categories are meant to be a descriptive way to capture the heterogeneity  \
 of remapping patterns.
 They are not meant to assign biologically meaningful "cell types",  \
-even though I use `cell_class` as a shorthand in the code (because we are classifying cells).  \
+even though I use `cell_class` as a shorthand in the code (because we are classifying cells).

 A lot of time was spent exploring the various thresholds involved here, and we  \
 did not find that changing any of them changed the conclusion, which is that reward-relative  \
 coding exists at the population level.